acolao/README/README.md

 ## Contributing

-s
+leave notes

 ## Test

-s
+none

 ## Questions

-If you have any questions please constact me at sv
-You can also find me at [hg]
+If you have any questions please constact me at alison.siwek@gmail.com You can also find me at acolao on github.